eantcal/httpsrv/README.md

 The test shows a detailed log during the execution.
 If the test completes sucessfully it prints out a summary as shown in this [misc/example_of_positive_test_result.txt](misc/example_of_positive_test_result.txt)
 In case of error the test stops showing a related error message.

-### What is missing

-Even if the functional tests sollicit the application in the most common scenarios, a complete test framework should include:

-* Unit tests for each class/function exposed (for example using [Google Test](https://github.com/google/googletest)).
-* Concurrent automatic tests.
-* Automatic stress tests.
-* Dyanmic code analysis: [valgrind](https://valgrind.org) could be systematically used to check for memory leaks and other defects.
-* HttpSrv Logs analysis to search for internal errors.
-* Tools for checking code coverege and static analysis could be used (e.g. [Coverity](https://scan.coverity.com/) or [CppCheck](http://cppcheck.sourceforge.net/))
-* An automation server like [Jenkins](https://jenkins.io/) could be used for integrating and controlling such tests.

 ### Tested Platforms